braden-taack/Metis_Regression_Project/Formula_1_Regression_Writeup.md

   - Neither categorical feature was included.
 7. Add new interaction features
   - 'P3_P2_delta', 'P2_P1_delta', 'Q2_Q1_delta' replaced the respective qualifying and practice lap times with the differences between laps.
 The goal of this was to judge based on improved performance from one practice to the next rather than just time.
 This marginally improved the R^2 so it was kept.
-  - 'SG_Pos_Q_Laps' multiplied the starting grid postion by the number of qualifying laps
+  - 'SG_Pos_Q_Laps' multiplied the starting grid position by the number of qualifying laps
   - 'FL_avg_p_laps' multiplied the the fastest lap average speed by the total number of practice laps
   - 'P3_Pos_P3_Laps', 'P2_Pos_P2_Laps', 'P1_Pos_P1_Laps' multiplied the number of practice laps by the practice position (ranking).
 These were not kept.
   - The goal of each of these interaction terms was to explore the saying: "Practice makes perfect".
 Theoretically, with more practice, the better the driver would perform during the actual race.
 These interaction terms did prove useful and increased R^2.

 *Model Selection*
-4 models were tested for this project using cross validation methods via skelearn: Linear Regression, Lasso, Ridge regression, and 2nd degree polynomial.
+4 models were tested for this project using cross validation methods via sklearn: Linear Regression, Lasso, Ridge regression, and 2nd degree polynomial.
 For every cross validation test, the overall data set was initially broken up into 80% train and 20% test data.
 The training data was then used to cross validate using the kfolds method with 5 folds and scoring based on R^2.

 The results all had similar R2 values with the exception of the polynomial model which did worse.
 I selected the basic linear regression model based on the results in order to retain the features and maintain simplicity.